ReductStore Settings

 Remote Backend Settings

 ReductStore supports using a remote object storage as a backend to store data.
-You can configure the remote backend using the following environment variables:

 | Name | Default | Description |